| AIMS | Workshops

 The following Professional Workshops are organized periodically in order to improve the qualitative out put of the professionals and abreast them with the new researches / methodology to be adopted in the upkeep and maintenance of the heritage.

 - Epigraphy and Numismatics

 These workshops are organized either in the Institute or at different field offices keeping in view the available logistic support.
 Experts of national and international fame in the related disciplines are invited to deliver lectures and interact with the trainees and participants.

 Explorations and Excavations

 The Institute provides training every year in Explorations and Excavations, particularly to the PGDA students, as part of their curriculum.
-In past, the Institute itself took up excavations at Thanesar (Haryana), Dholavira ( Gujarat ) and Rakhigarhi (Haryana) besides which the students were sent to Lal kot, Sravasti, Birrhana and Baror sites for Field training.
+In past, the Institute itself took up excavations at Thanesar (Haryana), Dholavira ( Gujarat ) and Rakhigarhi (Haryana) besides which the students were sent to Lal kot, Sravasti, Birrhana and Baror sites for Field training at present the Institute is providing training at Binjor (Rajasthan) since 2014-15.
 Exploratory surveys were also organised during excavation camps at various proto-historic and historical sites.

 All India Study Tour